splunk/splunk-connect-for-syslog/docs/faq.md

 **Q: If the XL reference HW can handle just under 1 terabyte per day, how can SC4S be scaled to handle large deployments of many terabytes per day?**

 A: SC4S is a distributed architecture.
 SC4S instances should be deployed in the same VLAN as the source devices.
 This means that each SC4S instance will only see a subset of the total syslog traffic in a large deployment.
-Even in a deployment of 100 terabytes or greater, the individual SC4S instances will see loads in gigabytes per day rather than terabyters per day.
+Even in a deployment of 100 terabytes or greater, the individual SC4S instances will see loads in gigabytes per day rather than terabytes per day.

 **Q: How are security vulnerabilities handled with SC4S?**